release-engineering/greenwave/docs/policies.rst

    map, tagged with the rule type.

    Currently there are a few rule types, ``PassingTestCaseRule`` being one of them.
-See the section of Rule Types, below for a full list.
+See the :ref:`rule-types` section below for a full list.

 ``blacklist``
    A list of binary RPM package names which are exempted from this policy.